lumpn/gamedev-workshop/StateMachines/README.md

 2. AI characters: Bots should react differently when spotting the player depending on their current health, weapons, and number of other bots nearby.
 3. Game controller: Whether the ability to quit, pause, or save a game is available should depend on whether the game is loading, saving, paused, running, or quitting,

-Once you get more familiar with the pattern, you will start seeing it everywhere.

-The problem starts when you try to implement a state machine in code.
-It quickly looks like spaghetti code.
+What's common about these systems is that they tend to be full of special cases.
+Implementing the logic to handle each special case quickly turns our solution into spaghetti code.

 ```csharp
 if (Input.GetButton("Punch")) {